M&A Analysis and Modelling

 - Preparing the stand-alone data for the acquirer and the target

-- Preparing key deal data is a focus in this M&A financial modelling course
+- Preparing key deal data

 - Calculating deal goodwill